Coronavirus (COVID-19): Antibody Testing

 What Is Antibody Testing?

 Antibodies (also called immunoglobulins) are proteins made by the immune system.
 Their job is to recognize and get rid of germs.
-After they're made, antibodies usually stay in our bodies in case we have to fight the same germ again.
+They're made after a person has been infected by a germ, or has been vaccinated against that germ.
+Usually, antibodies stay in our bodies in case we have to fight the same germ again.

 Talk to your doctor to see if antibody testing for coronavirus (COVID-19) is right for you or your children.